Clipping (audio): Avoiding clipping

 The simplest way to avoid clipping is to reduce the signal level.
 Alternatively, the system can be improved to support a higher signal level without clipping.
 Some audiophiles will use amplifiers that are rated for power outputs over twice the speaker's ratings.
-A limiter can be used to dynamically bring the levels of the loud parts of a signal down (for example, bass and snare drums).
+Since clipping can be thought of as acting as a crude form of signal limiter, a proper limiter can be used to safely and dynamically bring the levels of the loud parts of a signal down (for example, bass and snare drums).

 Many amplifier designers have incorporated circuits to prevent clipping.
 The simplest circuits act like a fast limiter, which engages about one decibel before the clipping point.
 A more complex circuit, called "soft-clip", has been used from the 1980s onward to limit the signal at the input stage.
 The soft-clip feature begins to engage prior to clipping, for instance, starting at 10 dB below maximum output power.
 The output waveform retains a rounded characteristic even in the presence of an overload input signal as much as 10 dB higher than maximum specified.